The Elder Scrolls V: Skyrim: Legacy

 Critics often consider Skyrim among the best video games of all time.
-Skyrim has been credited by developers as a direct influence on later games, such as Valheim and The Legend of Zelda: Breath of the Wild.
-The game has received credit for popularizing large-scale open worlds in fantasy role-playing games, influencing the settings of installations in game series including The Witcher and Dragon Age.

-Skyrim spawned a number of noteworthy Internet memes that circulated as image macros or video parodies and achieved viral popularity.
-These including the dragon shout "Fus ro dah", and variations or adaptations of the phrase "I used to be an adventurer like you, then I took an arrow in the knee."
+Skyrim has been credited by developers as an influence on later games, such as Valheim, The Legend of Zelda: Breath of the Wild, and Avowed.
+The game has received credit for popularizing large-scale open worlds in fantasy role-playing games, influencing the settings of installations in game series including The Witcher and Dragon Age.Skyrim spawned a number of noteworthy Internet memes that circulated as image macros or video parodies and achieved viral popularity.
+These include the dragon shout "Fus Ro Dah", and variations or adaptations of the phrase "I used to be an adventurer like you, then I took an arrow in the knee."

 During an interview in 2018, Todd Howard attributed Bethesda's frequent re-releases of the game to the "millions" of people still playing Skyrim.

-In September 2019, British power metal band DragonForce released the song The Last Dragonborn, whose lyrics are based on Skyrim.